ESG Compliance, Governance & Assurance

 • Business Conduct

 Overall, 96 European Sustainability Reporting Standards with disclosure and reporting requirements are being introduced.
-The audit requirements will initially be on a limited, then reasonable assurance basis.
+The audit requirements will initially be on a limited assurance basis.

 Outside of the EU, other regulations are in place